 The Ortho-K Safety Record: What 20+ Years of Data Tells Us

 Ortho-K is not a new fad.
-The principles have been around for decades, but the modern era of overnight Ortho-K began with FDA approval for all ages in 2002.
-This approval wasn’t just a starting point; it was the beginning of a long and continuous process of safety monitoring and technological improvement.
+The principles have been around for decades, but the modern era of overnight Ortho-K began with FDA clearance for the modality and approval of the first lens (Paragon CRT) in 2002.
+There is no FDA minimum age for Ortho-K. This approval wasn’t just a starting point; it was the beginning of a long and continuous process of safety monitoring and technological improvement.
 The FDA mandated post-market surveillance studies to track the performance and safety of these lenses in the real world, creating a vast and ever-growing body of data.

 What does that data show?
 It shows that Ortho-K is a safe and reliable procedure.
 The key to this safety lies in a combination of advanced lens technology, rigorous practitioner training, and—most importantly—patient and parent commitment to proper hygiene.
 Early concerns in the first few years after approval were largely traced back to poor compliance and hygiene practices.
 This led to a massive educational push from eye care professionals, and the results speak for themselves.
 The rate of complications has dropped dramatically as awareness and best practices have become standard procedure.